Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages: Approach

 Our approach in Phase 1 is based on past work~\cite{Briand:05}, where a specific genetic algorithm configuration was proposed to find worst-case task arrival sequences.
 One important modification though is that we account for uncertainty in WCET values through simulations for evaluating the magnitude of deadline misses.

-\textbf{Representation.} Given a set $J$ of tasks to be scheduled, a feasible solution is a set $A$ of tuples $(j, \mathit{at}_k(j))$ where $j \in J$ and $\mathit{at}_k(j)$ is the $k$th arrival time of a task $j$.
-Thus, a solution $A$ represents a valid sequence of task arrivals of $J$ (see valid $\mathit{at}_k(j)$ computation in Section~\ref{sec:problem}).
-Let $\mathbb{T} = [0, \mathbf{T}]$ be the time period during which a scheduler receives task arrivals.
+\textbf{Representation.} Given a set $\Gamma$ of tasks to be scheduled, a feasible solution is a set $A$ of tuples $(\tau_i, a_{i,k})$ where $\tau_i \in \Gamma$ and $a_{i,k}$ is the $k$th arrival time of a task $\tau_i$.
+Thus, a solution $A$ represents a valid sequence of task arrivals of $\Gamma$ (see valid $a_{i,k}$ computation in Section~\ref{sec:problem}).
+Let $\mathbb{T} = [0, \mathbf{t}]$ be the time period during which a scheduler receives task arrivals.
 The size of $A$ is equal to the number of task arrivals over the $\mathbb{T}$ time period.
 Due to the varying inter-arrival times of aperiodic tasks (Section~\ref{sec:problem}), the size of $A$ will vary across different solutions.

 \textbf{Scheduler.} SAFE uses a simulation technique for analysing the schedulability of tasks to account for the uncertainty in WCET values and scalability issues.
 For instance, an inter-arrival time of a software update task in a satellite system is approximately at most three months.
 In such cases, conducting an analysis based on an actual scheduler is prohibitively expensive.
-Instead, SAFE uses a real-time task scheduling simulator, named SafeScheduler, which samples WCET values from their ranges for simulating task executions and applies a scheduling policy, e.g., rate monotonic~\cite{Liu:73}, based on discrete logical time events.
+Instead, SAFE uses a real-time task scheduling simulator, named SafeScheduler, which samples WCET values from their ranges for simulating task executions and applies a scheduling policy, i.e., single-queue multi-core scheduling policy~\cite{Arpaci:18}, based on discrete simulation time events.
+Note that we chose the single-queue multi-core scheduling policy for SafeScheduler since our case study systems (described in Section~\ref{subsec:casestudy}) rely on this policy.

-SafeScheduler takes a feasible solution $A$ for scheduling a set $J$ of tasks as an input.
-It then outputs a schedule scenario as a set $S$ of tuples $(j,\mathit{at}_k(j),\mathit{et}_k(j))$ where $\mathit{at}_k(j)$ and $\mathit{et}_k(j)$ are the $k$th arrival and end time values of a task $j$, respectively (see Section~\ref{sec:problem}).
-For each task $j$, SafeScheduler computes $\mathit{et}_k(j)$ based on its scheduling policy and a selected WCET value for $j$.
-Recall from Section~\ref{sec:problem}, $\mathit{wcet}(j)$ is a range.
-Hence, each run of SafeScheduler for the same input solution $A$ can and will likely produce a different schedule scenario.
+SafeScheduler takes a feasible solution $A$ for scheduling a set $\Gamma$ of tasks as an input.
+It then outputs a schedule scenario as a set $S$ of tuples $(\tau_i,a_{i,k},e_{i,k})$ where $a_{i,k}$ and $e_{i,k}$ are the $k$th arrival and end time values of a task $\tau_i$, respectively.
+Recall from Section~\ref{sec:problem} that SafeScheduler computes task arrivals based on periodic tasks' offsets and periods and aperiodic tasks' inter-arrival times.
+For each task $\tau_i$, SafeScheduler computes $e_{i,k}$ based on its scheduling policy and a selected WCET value for $\tau_i$ within the WCET range $[C^{min}_i, C^{max}_i ]$, while accounting for resource-dependency relationships (see Section~\ref{sec:problem}).
+Hence, each run of SafeScheduler for the same input solution $A$ will likely produce a different schedule scenario.